lyhiving/baserow2/docs/index.md

 * [Running Locally](guides/running-baserow-locally.md): A step-by-step guide to run Baserow on your computer.
-* [Running the Dev Environment](guides/running-the-dev-environment.md): A step-by-step guide to run Baserow for development.
 * [Install on Ubuntu](./guides/installation/install-on-ubuntu.md): A step-by-step guide to install Baserow on an Ubuntu server.
 * [Install on Cloudron](guides/installation/install-on-cloudron.md): Instructions